#{ServerName}

 • Fyvie Castle – straight out of an Austrian fairy tale with 49 hectares and a loch walk.

-• Newhailes – more a huge house than a castle, this has lovely woodland strolls and is really dog-friendly.
+• Newhailes – more a huge house than a castle, this has lovely woodland strolls and is really dog friendly.
 Dogs even have their own gallery on the house’s Facebook page!

-A scenic dog walk
+A scenic dog walk – Torridon, Ross-shire

 A paradise for climbers and hikers, you may spot a red deer on the misty hillsides in the morning or the iconic Highland cattle on the estate farm, though be careful to keep dogs under control and on a lead around livestock.
-If your canine has really decided that mountain life is not for them, the upper shores of Loch Torridon are the perfect place to stop and have a rest or share a light picnic with your pooch – the lower level walks give you a great view of the Highlands.
+If your canine has really decided that mountain life is not for them, the upper shores of Loch Torridon are the perfect place to stop and have a rest or share a light picnic with your pooch – the lower, more level walks give you a great view of the Highlands.
 Try the Two Corries which take you into an amazing mountain pass between Liathach, Beinn Alligin, Beinn Dearg and Beinn Eighe.

-Best for: Dogs with a real sense of adventure who don’t suffer from sea-sickness.
+• Best for: Dogs with a real sense of adventure who don’t suffer from sea sickness.

-Additional information: Torridon is open all year (the countryside centre is open April-September only) daily and admission is free.
+• Additional information: Torridon is open all year (the countryside centre is open April–September only) daily and admission is free.
 Costs vary for the steam train and Loch Ness cruise.

 Other similar walkies: